2004- Eva larson+ svend d

 Svend Danielsen

-Stalke Gallery is pleased to announce an exhibition featuring works by Eva Larsson and, in the Project Room, Svend Danielsen.
+Stalke Galleri was pleased to announce an exhibition featuring works by Eva Larsson and, in the Project Room, Svend Danielsen.

-She uses the visual strength of repeated patterns and rhythms.
-The patterns may seem old-fashioned or banal, yet they are chosen intentionally.
-These patterns are associated with femininity, whether as floral wallpaper or fabric.
-Larsson's use of patterns reflects a consideration of the personal and feminine while simultaneously playing formally with dimension through form and surface.
+Larsson played with contrasts between depth and surface, form and façade.
+She was interested in the sculptural nature of the rectangular box but was equally fascinated by its surface, which she covered with elaborately processed two-dimensional patterns.
+She used the visual strength of repeated patterns and rhythms.
+The patterns might have seemed old-fashioned or banal, yet they were chosen intentionally.
+Associated with femininity—whether floral wallpaper or fabric—Larsson’s use of pattern reflected a consideration of the personal and the feminine while simultaneously engaging formally with dimension through form and surface.

 Svend Danielsen in the Project Room

-Svend Danielsen (b.
-1955) creates paintings and drawings characterized by spontaneity and sincerity, imbued with anarchistic humor.
-In his artistic process, he strives to be fully present and establish a connection with the work.
-In contrast to many abstract expressionist painters of our time, Danielsen is less interested in applying thick layers of paint to the canvas.
-Instead, he constructs his paintings across multiple levels, registers, inputs, and sensory impressions, coming together on his vibrating canvases.
-He emphasizes the tension between self-control and letting the work take on a life of its own — even in the arrangement of his works, which are staged as installations.
+Svend Danielsen created paintings and drawings characterized by spontaneity and sincerity, imbued with an anarchistic humor.
+In his artistic process, he sought to be fully present and to establish a connection with the work.
+In contrast to many abstract expressionist painters of his time, Danielsen was less interested in applying thick layers of paint to the canvas.
+Instead, he constructed his paintings across multiple levels, registers, inputs, and sensory impressions, which came together on his vibrating canvases.
+He emphasized the tension between self-control and letting the work take on a life of its own—even in the arrangement of his works, which were staged as installations.